nsturr/cerner_2to5_2019/README.md

 # Cerner 2^5 2019 Programming Competition

 This is my submissions for the Cerner 2^5 programming competition.
 Each day is separated into individual folders (appropriately named).
-Each will use the words CSV file stored in the 'words' directory.

-I've been collecting words from various books, articles, etc over the years.
-This collection will use that list for learning different languages.
+The theme is "Engineering Productivity" which, to me, can mean small programs that help with productivity but it can also mean learning new languages which might lead to productivity improvement (new tools means new opprotunities for finding the right tool for the right problem).

 Updates:
 * [Day 01 - Python Word Quiz](day01)